analyst-shivam9455/Retailsales_analysis/README.md

 I created a pdf of this project's dashboard which i created in power bi.
 The link of this pdf is here :- [Sales_dashboard.pdf](https://github.com/user-attachments/files/18693467/Sales_dashboard.pdf)

+## Analysis Summary

+##### Sales Over Time
+"Sales peak in December, contributing 25% of annual revenue, likely due to holiday demand.
+However, sales dip by 15% in February.
+Running pre-holiday promotions in November and introducing post-holiday discounts in January-February can smooth revenue across the year."

+##### Profit By Category
+"The Technology category contributes 40% to profits with a high profit margin (15%), while Furniture accounts for only 5% of profits despite high sales.
+Reducing shipping or production costs in the Furniture category can improve its profitability."

+##### Sales By Region
+"Region B generates 45% of total sales, while Region A contributes only 10%.
+Running targeted marketing campaigns in Region A, such as discounts on best-selling sub-categories, can drive growth.
+Region B's strong performance suggests a model for replicating strategies."

+##### Sales By State
+"California leads in sales, contributing 30% of overall revenue, while smaller states like Wyoming contribute less than 2%.
+Expanding product availability in underperforming states can tap into untapped potential.
+Focus on high-demand products in states with proven success."

+##### Sales by Customer Segment
+"The Consumer segment drives 60% of sales, but Corporate customers have a 20% higher average order value.
+Creating loyalty programs for the Consumer segment and expanding B2B sales strategies for Corporate customers can optimize revenue streams."

+###### Sales By Sub-Category
+"Within Technology, 'Phones' and 'Accessories' account for 50% of the sub-category's revenue.
+However, 'Binders' and 'Tables' in Office Supplies and Furniture underperform.
+Running discounts on 'Binders' and emphasizing high-margin products like 'Chairs' can improve overall performance."

+##### Sales By Shipping Mode
+"'Tables' show high sales but contribute only 3% to profits.
+Streamlining production or increasing pricing for 'Tables' can improve margins.
+Meanwhile, 'Phones' have high profits and warrant continued marketing focus."

+##### Sales By Shipping Mode
+"Standard Class accounts for 60% of shipments but has lower customer satisfaction.
+Offering discounts on faster shipping modes, like First Class or Same Day, can improve customer experience while driving incremental revenue."